wartman/phase/readme.md

 Phase
 =====
 A simple replacement for PHP.
-Should compile to clean, well formatted, useable PHP.
+Should (eventually) compile to clean, well formatted, useable PHP.

 Syntax
 ------